Columbia visits Cornell after Manon’s 20-point outing | WTOP News

 BOTTOM LINE: Cornell hosts the Columbia Lions after Chris Manon scored 20 points in Cornell’s 73-68 loss to the Pennsylvania Quakers.

-The Lions have gone 1-7 against Ivy League opponents.
-Columbia ranks second in the Ivy League shooting 36.6% from 3-point range.

-The Big Red and Lions meet Wednesday for the first time in Ivy League play this season.

-TOP PERFORMERS: Manon is scoring 10.7 points per game and averaging 3.5 rebounds for the Big Red.
-Noll is averaging 10.3 points and 3.7 rebounds over the last 10 games for Cornell.
+TOP PERFORMERS: Keller Boothby is shooting 49.4% from beyond the arc with 2.3 made 3-pointers per game for the Big Red, while averaging 8.8 points.
+Dean Noll is shooting 45.2% and averaging 10.3 points over the last 10 games for Cornell.

-Geronimo Rubio De La Rosa is scoring 12.7 points per game with 3.9 rebounds and 3.2 assists for the Lions.
-Ike Nweke is averaging 16.4 points and 6.4 rebounds while shooting 53.2% over the past 10 games for Columbia.
+Patrick Harding is averaging 5.1 points and 8.4 rebounds for the Lions.
+Ike Nweke is averaging 16.4 points over the last 10 games for Columbia.

 LAST 10 GAMES: Big Red: 4-6, averaging 73.6 points, 35.5 rebounds, 12.3 assists, 7.8 steals and 3.1 blocks per game while shooting 43.3% from the field.
 Their opponents have averaged 76.4 points per game.